Working At Snow Farm NZ

 We operate alongside the Snow Farm Lodge, which is run separately and provides onsite accommodation, a restaurant and a cafe.
 We also host the Underdog Sled Dog operation which runs daily tours and weekly tours out to the Meadow hut.

-We are hiring for the 2019 winter for Ski Instructors, Guest Services Assistants and one Ski Patroller.
+For the winter we hire Ski Instructors, Guest Services Assistants and one Ski Patroller.
 We see it as a strong advantage to hiring staff with first aid qualifications so if you have any first aid training or experience, make sure you make that known on your application

 Ski Instructors take daily lessons to introduce new visitors to the sport of Cross COuntry skiing and instructors need to be good cross-country skiers and it is preferable to have a teaching qualification.
 Instructors can expect to work in the rentals area, greeting and fitting their lesson participants with equipment.
 Instructors will also be taking snowshoe tours and occasionally be expected to assist in other departments.